 Conclusion

-The article discusses the facilities of the use of Linked Open Data (LOD) technologies for the solution of tasks of creating digital document archives with instrumental tools for creating new documents based on the stored data.
+The paper discusses the facilities of the use of Linked Open Data (LOD) technologies for the solution of tasks of creating digital document archives with instrumental tools for creating new documents based on the stored data.
 Layout is carried out using algorithms that interpret the relationships between the elements of the HTML tree.
 The layout algorithms are triggered in the presence of corresponding conditions in the nodes of the document tree.
 Each algorithm makes changes in the tree, resulting the final content and styles of the document.
 Forming documents are stored on servers that support the HTTP Protocol.

 An example of use of the development tools for the document synthesis in the educational environment and legal documents has been presented.
 Further development of this project is carried in the following directions: a) improvement of the tools of typesetting documents, b) automation of the layout based on analysis of changes in the documents [2], c) implementation in practical applications, d) collecting of additional information about user needs, d) develop a regulated access to information stored in digital archives.
 The created software tools and technologies aimed at the development of a software infrastructure of a global electronic document flow, allowing individuals and organizations to share documents, whose logical structure is partially formalizable within the framework of the traditional software of document automation.